Peaky Blinders: Notorious members

 The most powerful member of the Peaky Blinders was a man known as Kevin Mooney.
 His real name was Thomas Gilbert, but he routinely changed his last name.

 Other prominent members of the gang were David Taylor, Earnest Haynes, Harry Fowles, and Stephen McNickle.
 Harry Fowles, known as "Baby-faced Harry", was arrested at age 19 for stealing a bicycle in October 1904.
 McNickle and Haynes were arrested at the same time, for stealing a bicycle and home invasion, respectively.
 Each were held for one month for their crimes.
 West Midlands police records described the three arrested as "foul-mouthed young men who stalk the streets in drunken groups, insulting and mugging passers-by".
-Taylor was arrested at age 13 for carrying a loaded firearm.
+Taylor was arrested at age 13 for carrying a gun.

 Many gang members later fought in the First World War.
 Henry Lightfoot, the first person to be named as a Peaky Blinder, joined the British Army three times in his life and participated in the Battle of the Somme in 1916.

 Gangster Billy Kimber was a former Peaky Blinder.